dimed3v/Project1-ELK/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
 SSH into the control node and follow the steps below:
-- Copy the install-elk.yml file to /etc/ansible/roles/install-elk.yml .
+- Copy the install-elk.yml file to /etc/ansible/roles .
-- Update the hosts file to include the group [elk] and the destination IP address.
+- Update the [hosts](https://github.com/dimed3v/Project1-ELK/blob/cfc2e6e0636616a8455f891dce454719c3672753/Ansible/hosts-file.txt) file to include the group [elk] and the destination IP address.
-- Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

-- The roles file is the file where you can find the playbook and it can be copied to /etc/ansible/roles/install-elk.yml.

-- The file you update to make Ansible run the playbook on a specific machine is the [hosts file](https://github.com/dimed3v/Project1-ELK/blob/cfc2e6e0636616a8455f891dce454719c3672753/Ansible/hosts-file.txt)
 - As shown in the example below:
 ![image](https://user-images.githubusercontent.com/83889228/131023515-1e988573-36f7-4c9d-bd13-c43d299f3ffb.png)
+- Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

 You can also specify the machine to install the elk server on filebeat/metricbeat by installing filebeat/metricbeat configuration file and adjusting the host to the destination IP address.
 These configuration files can be found by following this path /etc/ansible/filebeat-config.yml or /etc/ansible/metricbeat-config.yml.

-The URL you navigate to in order to check that the ELK server is running is: http://[your.VM.IP]:5601/app/kibana